 The Michigan Fitness Foundation’s Safe Routes to School team assists schools and communities in planning and applying for our two grant programs:

 From January to March each year, requests for proposals are accepted.
-Applicants can apply for up to $5,000 per school or $25,000 per district.
-Eligible recipients include public, charter, or non-public schools or school districts that serve at least one grade in the K–8 range.
+Applicants can apply for up to $15,000 per school, and up to $120,000 for those applying for 8 or more schools.
+Eligible recipients include public, charter, or non-public schools or school districts that serve at least one grade in the K–12 range.
 Also eligible to apply are nonprofits of 501(c)(3) type who have an approved working partnership with qualified school(s).

 Mini Grants can originate in various ways, from parents speaking with a school to districts looking to provide support across multiple schools.
 MFF staff will work with you, discussing your idea to discover how it might be possible to begin programming.

 The Major Grant’s purpose is to identify and correct barriers which inhibit students from walking or biking to school.
 These barriers might be behavioral or infrastructural.
-Eligible communities may apply for up to $200,000 in infrastructure funding and an additional $8,000 in programming funding for each school that serves at least one grade K–8.
+Eligible communities may apply for up to $300,000 is available per school in infrastructure funds, and up to $15,000 per school in programming non-infrastructure funds that serves at least one grade K–12.

 Communities may apply for the major grant through the Michigan Department of Transportation Grant System.
 All communities must meet eligibility and competitiveness requirements and must complete the required planning process to qualify for funding.
 This planning process is a collaboration between the school(s), municipality, and other agencies who have a vested interest in the program.